qawemlilo/JavascriptPrototypeReflection/README.md

         this.Fede = Fede;
         this.John = John;

-    If you are creating a diagram for Object Linking (method3.js), this is not necesary, but you might want to also add:
+    If you are creating a diagram for Object Linking (method3.js), this is not necesary but recommended, as it changes some confusing names in the diagram.
+If you do, you need to put this BEFORE the previous snippet, or it wont make any difference:

         this.Person = Person;
         this.Footballer = Footballer;